sherard-dalaguit/inf141_A3/README.md

 The first command will create and populate the index, and the second command will test the search queries.

 # Assignment 3 - Milestone 3
+Use the following commands:
+python indexer.py
+python search.py

+The first command creates and populates the index, while the second command loads the index and allows users to query it for ranked search results.